Bypassing the Monster: A Faster and Simpler Optimal Algorithm for Contextual Bandits under Realizability: Concluding Remarks

 In this paper, we propose the first provably optimal offline-regression-oracle-based algorithm for general contextual bandits, solving an important open problem in the contextual bandit literature.
 Our algorithm is surprisingly fast and simple, and our analysis is quite general.
 We hope that our findings can motivate future research on contextual bandits and reinforcement learning.
+We discuss some follow-up work and future directions below.

+\textbf{Follow-up work.} Since the first version of our paper appeared on arXiv (\citealt{simchi2020bypassing}), there have been several developments directly inspired by our work.
+Here we mention several extensions of our results. \cite{xu2020upper} extend our results to the practical setting of infinite actions. \cite{foster2020instance} build on our results to achieve instance-dependent guarantees of contextual bandits, and further extend the results to reinforcement learning. \cite{wei2021non} extend our results to non-stationary contextual bandits; their approach to deal with non-stationarity is quite general and finds broader applications. \cite{sen2021top} extend our results to a combinatorial action model where one need to select more than one action per round. \cite{krishnamurthy2021adapting} extend our results to the setting where the model is misspecified and the misspecification error is unknown.